 Dogs at Large: Please call the Constable at 715-305-6471.

 We encourage our residents to take pride in their neighborhood.
 Some areas have even organized a cleanup day.
-Bags are available at the town hall.
-When they are full, place them at the side of the road and notify us.
-Our highway department will pick them up.
 For the larger items, like a refrigerator or tires, the town hall should be notified and they will be picked up.
 If you find bags of garbage dumped, notify the town.
 Often names and addresses are included and we do notify the Marathon County Sheriff’s Department.
 Individuals responsible for littering are cited!

 Town right-of-way extends to the inside of the ditch line.
 Many residents choose to maintain the ditch as part of their lawn.
 This is acceptable as long as the ditch is not filled in and water flow obstructed.
 It is impossible not to push gravel off our roads during the winter.
 If you choose to maintain the town ditch as lawn, you may remove the gravel from the ditch so you can mow your lawn.
 It is illegal for a resident to plant shrubs or place stone, concrete or other materials in town ditches.
 This could result in drainage problems or cause damage to our equipment.